urban233/PySSA/README.md

 <div id='header' align='center'>
   <img src='assets/images/architecture.png' width='650'/>
 </div>

+## Use cases
+Three distinct use cases are presented to illustrate the functionality of PySSA.
+Each use case builds upon the preceding one, and it is therefore recommended to view all three in order to gain a comprehensive understanding of the software's capabilities.

+The use cases can be found under this wiki page: [Use Cases](https://github.com/urban233/PySSA/wiki/Use-Cases)

 ## Citation
 You can cite this software or this repository as it is defined in the CITATION.cff file.